florian/observable/README.md

 # Documentation

-The object that gains the Observable methods will be called `$` for convenience.
+The object that gains the observable methods will be called `$` for convenience.

 ## `on`: subscribing to events